adammurdoch/build-builder/README.md

 Can optionally generate a build with source dependencies.

+Can optionally generate a build with a `buildSrc` build.

 Can optionally generate a Swift Package Manager build for Swift projects.

 Generates a git repository for each build.